Peugeot Partner van review

 The Partner Grip is a variation on the base model, rather than being a complete trim upgrade.
 It adds the Multi-Flex seat layout with through loading and two passenger seats, tyre pressure monitors, and an electric parking brake, while the overload indicator shows when the van is exceeding its maximum gross vehicle weight.
 The biggest additions are a 30mm raised ride height, Peugeot's Grip Control traction electronics and Mud & Snow tyres, so the Partner Grip has some modest off-road ability.

-Professional and Asphalt versions of the Partner are so well specced you could be mistaken for thinking you're looking at the spec sheet for the closely related Rifter MPV instead.
+Professional and Asphalt versions of the Partner are well specced, with a kit list not dissimilar to the Rifter MPV.
 There's plenty of useful safety kit, climate control, an alarm, alloy wheels and body coloured bumpers, although these do bump list prices higher.